 - Confusions in pinpointing the location of a sounds

-- Poor understanding of speech/ muffled speech due to head-shadow effect
+- Poor understanding of speech/ muffled speech due to the head-shadow effect

-- Difficulty to filter noise to understand speech in noisy listening environments
+- Difficulty to filter the noise to understand speech in noisy listening environments

-- These tends to add up stress, anxiety and frustration as well
+- There tends to add up stress, anxiety, and frustration as well

 - Meniere’s disease